Valexander600/credit-card-fraud-detection/README.md

 | **Weighted avg**| 1.00     | 1.00   | 1.00     | 41617   |

 #### Confusion Matrix:
 Confusion Matrix:
 [[41525     9]
  [   37    46]]

+## 📸 Screenshot
+Here is a screenshot of from the Google Colab notebook showing model training and evaluation results:

 #### Sample Data Preview
 ![Sample Data](sampledatapreview.png)